 Victoria acts in criminal, public law and human rights matters.
 Her practice has a strong international dimension.

-Victoria is instructed as junior counsel to the Undercover Police Inquiry.
+Victoria has worked on public inquiries, most recently as junior counsel to the Undercover Policing Inquiry.

 Victoria enjoys dealing with issues of public and administrative law and has represented both individuals and public authorities in judicial review proceedings.
 Victoria has a deep knowledge of human rights principles and case law which she applies to all areas of her practice.
 She has been instructed by the Government of the United Kingdom in a number of cases before the European Court of Human Rights, including Al Khawaja and Tahery v United Kingdom 54 EHRR 23 and subsequent cases.

 Victoria is an experienced trial advocate.
 Her recent work has focused on offences of fraud, corruption and money laundering.
 She has prosecuted and defended companies accused of criminal offences, and provides strategic advice to corporate clients at all stages from investigation to trial.